alters-mit/magnebot/doc/magnebot_controller.md

 Reach for a target position.

-The action ends when the Magnebot's magnet reaches arm stops moving.
+The action ends when the arm stops moving.
 The arm might stop moving if it succeeded at finishing the motion, in which case the action is successful.
 Or, the arms might stop moving because the motion is impossible, there's an obstacle in the way, if the arm is holding something heavy, and so on.

 Possible [return values](action_status.md):